epagris/flexPTP-demo-NUCLEO-F439ZI/README.md

 cmake . -B build
 cmake --build build --target flexptp-demo --
 ```
-Once the building has concluded the output binaries will be deposited in the `build` directory: `flexptp-demo.elf`, `flexptp-demo.bin`, `flexptp-demo.hex`
+Once the building has concluded the output binaries would be deposited in the `build` directory: `flexptp-demo.elf`, `flexptp-demo.bin`, `flexptp-demo.hex`

 ## Deploying